 Historic Julian

-Confederated, veterans from Georgia headed West to seek their fortunes in a new, mostly unsettled land.
+Confederate veterans from Georgia headed West to seek their fortunes in a new, mostly unsettled land.
 Among these were cousins, Drue Bailey and Mike Julian, who found a lush meadow between the Volcan Mountains and the Cuyamacas to their liking.

 The town was named Julian, in honor of Mike Julian, who later was elected San Diego County Assessor.
 The town was never big, at the most it boasted a population of about 600 — more than reside in the historic district today.
 Rumor has it that Julian almost became San Diego’s county seat.